Storyflow Logo

 Before generating any character content, lock the framework: want, need, contradiction, voice, red lines.
 These are the only fields that matter for what the character does in the story.

 Biographical fields (name, age, hair color, favorite food, parents' professions) are filler unless they directly bear on the want, need, or contradiction.
-The mistake most new writers make is filling in 20 biographical fields before locking the five load-bearing ones.
+The mistake new writers make is filling in 20 biographical fields before locking the five load-bearing ones.

 Want.
 What the character wants externally.
 Concrete, observable, with a clear success condition.
 "Rescue her daughter."
 "Cook meth to provide for his family."
 "Win the case before her firm folds."
 Not "find herself" or "learn to love" (those are themes).